Karl Kodat

 Karl Kodat (10 February 1943 – 29 February 2012) was an Austrian footballer who played at both professional and international levels, as a striker.

 Career

-Born in Vienna, Kodat played at professional level in Austria and Belgium for Austria Wien, Austria Salzburg and Royal Antwerp.
+Born on 10 February 1943 in Vienna, Kodat played at professional level in Austria and Belgium for Austria Wien, Austria Salzburg and Royal Antwerp.

 He also earned five caps for Austria in 1971.

 Later life and death

-Kodat died on 29 February 2012, at the age of 69.
+Kodat died on 29 February 2012, aged 69.